-Let's open our Bibles tonight to Romans Chapter 8.
-This most thrilling wonderful chapter on the security provided us in the Spirit.
+Let's open our Bibles tonight to Romans chapter 8.
+This most thrilling, wonderful chapter on the security provided us in the Spirit.
 And as we're looking now at verses 28 through 30 we're talking about the ultimate security.
 And this is our third message in these verses.
 I'd like to read verse 28, 29, and 30, so you'll have it in mind as we look together at God's word.

-"And we know that all things work together for good to them that love God, to them that are the called according to His purpose.
+"And we know that all things work together for good to them that love God, to them who are the called according to His purpose.
 For whom He did foreknow He also did predestinate to be conformed to the image of His Son, that He might be the first born among many brethren, moreover whom He did predestinate them He also called, and whom He called them He also justified and whom He justified them He also glorified."

 People have for many, many years wondered and debated about the issue of whether or not a Christian may lose his or her salvation.
 It has been such an issue that really the whole of the Christian church has been split over that issue.
-There's a whole group of people within Christendom who believe you may loose your salvation.
+There's a whole group of people within Christendom who believe you may lose your salvation.
 There is another group that believe you may not.
 And perhaps more than any other single doctrine this has been a dividing issue in the church.

 Now this is really very sad because I don't think the Bible is unclear on this at all.
-Certainly not unclear so that an entire segment of Christianity would deny what I believe is a very clear and straightforward presentation of the doctrine of security in Romans Chapter 8.
-I believe that you find the security of the believer, that is when you come to know Jesus Christ it is indeed eternal in many places.
+Certainly not unclear so that an entire segment of Christianity would deny what I believe is a very clear, straightforward presentation of the doctrine of security in Romans Chapter 8.
+I believe that you find the security of the believer, that is, when you come to know Jesus Christ it is indeed eternal, in many places.
 But perhaps no one place is as dramatically pointed and clear as is this text.
 In fact, these three verses constitute the most powerful, the most clear of all scriptural statements in regard to our security.
 They guarantee to us without variation and without exception the final glory of all those redeemed by Jesus Christ.
 For once we have become believers all things then work together for our good, so nothing can work for our ultimate evil.
 And those who are justified, without exception, will also be glorified.

-Now in many ways the key phrase in this trilogy of verses is at the end of verse 28, and I want us to just springboard off of that phrase called according to His purpose.
+Now in many ways the key phrase in this trilogy of verses is at the end of verse 28, and I want us to just springboard off of that phrase, “called according to His purpose.”
 The “His” is implied in the Greek text and rightly so.
 It is the purpose of God.
-According to His purpose.
+“According to His purpose.”
 You see we are forever secure because God purposed it so.
 God planned it so.
 God designed it so.
 And we've been learning how both the Son of God and the Spirit of God intercede for us that the plan of God and the purpose of God may in fact come to pass.
 So our security is guaranteed not only by the purpose of God but by the outworking of that purpose through the intercessory ministry of the Son and the Spirit.

-Now if you just look at the phrase at the end of verse 28, according to His purpose, you get really the key to the next two verses.
-For in the next two verses His purpose is explained, His purpose is explained.
+Now if you just look at the phrase at the end of verse 28, “according to His purpose,” you get really the key to the next two verses.
+For in the next two verses His purpose is explained.
+His purpose is explained.
 Here is God's eternal purpose: "For whom He did foreknow He also did predestinate to be conformed to the image of His Son, that He might be the firstborn among many brethren, moreover whom He did predestinate, them He also called, whom He called them He also justified, and whom He justified them He also glorified."
 That was His purpose.

 So if you know that going in it's helpful.
 You say, "Why are we even discussing it?"
 Because it's here in the Bible and God intended for us to do that.
 As far as we can go we're going to go.
 Now the general truth in these verses is very clear.
 God causes all things to work together for our good.
-That's very clear, all things, all things, all things, why, because that is according to His, what, purpose.
+That's very clear, all things, all things, all things.
+Why?
+Because that is according to His, what, purpose.
 He designed it that way.
 I mean there's no other answer.
 There's no other way to explain why He does this other than that's exactly what He wanted to do and He is totally free in His decision making to do whatever He wants and this is what He wants.
 He wants it so that when we come to Christ and are redeemed from then on all things work together ultimately for our good and glory, as we saw last time.
 Nothing can change that, nothing.
 That's His purpose.
 And by the way we were saved in accord with His purpose.

 In fact, if I could put it simply, I'd say this: You're not a Christian because of something you decided.
 You're a Christian because of something God decided.
 To be honest with you, folks, it really wasn't your decision.
 It was His.
 It was His.
-Look back with me for a moment further in your Bible to Ephesians Chapter 1, and hear the words of the apostle Paul.
-Verse 3 of Chapter 1, that great benediction; "Blessed be the God and Father of our Lord Jesus Christ who hath blessed us with all spiritual blessings in heavenly places in Christ.
+Look back with me for a moment further in your Bible to Ephesians chapter 1, and hear the words of the apostle Paul.
+Verse 3 of chapter 1, that great benediction: "Blessed be the God and Father of our Lord Jesus Christ who hath blessed us with all spiritual blessings in heavenly places in Christ.”